ctechfilmuniversity/project_ClimaSynth/MaxMSP/RNBO/Climasynth documentation.md

 Granular synthesis uses pre-recorded sound samples to generate new sound materials from very short (1-100ms) parts of a sample or 'grains' played back next to each other.
 The output often referred to as 'nebula' is a dense cloud of short fragments of sound whith some portion of the original tone texture presserved, although heavily altered and often smeared into one continuous cloud of sound.
 This creates a perfect base for both working with sample-basaed input material and morphing sounds into one another.
-In Climasynth's algorhythm we tke advantage of polyphonic synthesis and run mmultiple instances of the granular synthesizer module using the same sample with different parameter settings.
+The algorithm takes advantage of polyphonic synthesis and run mmultiple instances of the granular synthesizer module using the same sample with different parameter settings.
 The polyphonic approach and the ability to 'ganulate' samples in parallel has also pushed us towards choosing wider than typical parameter ranges, going up to max 2000 milliseconds per 'grain'.
 Each instances' parameters have dedicated controls, exposed to the content creator.

 The synthesis algorithm of a single instance looks as follows: